 In fact, Statista projects that about 136 million people will become digital coupon users by 2018, and up to 145 million by 2021.
 So, if you are going to buy online, you might as well take free money while shopping.

 Here are my favorites sites cash back, coupons, and online deals:

 - Shop At Home: Save up to 40% of each dollar you spend.

-Cut the landline
+24. Take the landline out

 Who needs landline when you’ve got a cell phone to use, right?